-Speed data from almost 800 locations were used in this evaluation.
-The collected data came from multiple sources:
+Vehicle speed data from 668 locations were used in this evaluation.
+The collected data came from multiple sources, some of which overlap on locations:

 - The city frequently conducts speed studies to evaluate existing driving conditions to determine the appropriate action to take in response to a citizen concern (through the traffic committee) or to aid in the engineering design process.
 This review utilizes data collected within the previous four years and includes speeds from 375 locations on city streets. - Every four years, the city takes traffic counts on Municipal State Aid System (MSAS) roads in accordance with MnDOT.
 During the latest round of counting, the city elected to collect speed information as well.
 This review utilizes data collected in 2017 and includes speeds from 123 locations on city streets. - The city often uses speed feedback boards deployed through our police department.
 These boards display the speed in which drivers are traveling and reminding them of the existing speed limit.
 This review utilizes data collected within the previous three years and includes speeds from 314 locations on city streets.